Bone Graft Overview

 Most bone grafts help the bone defect heal with little risk of graft rejection.

-Kenneth Egol is an Orthopedics expert in New York, New York.
-Egol has been practicing medicine for over 30 years and is rated as an Elite expert by MediFind in Bone Graft.
-He is also highly rated in 7 other conditions, according to our data.
-His top areas of expertise are Compartment Syndrome, Acute Pain, Radial Nerve Dysfunction, Bone Graft, and Hip Replacement.
-Egol is currently accepting new patients.
+Kenneth Egol is an Orthopedics provider in New York, New York.
+Dr. Egol is rated as an Elite provider by MediFind in Bone Graft.
+His top areas of expertise are Compartment Syndrome, Radial Nerve Dysfunction, Acute Pain, Bone Graft, and Hip Replacement.

-Michael Mont is an Orthopedics expert in New York, New York.
-Mont has been practicing medicine for over 39 years and is rated as an Elite expert by MediFind in Bone Graft.
-He is also highly rated in 14 other conditions, according to our data.
+Michael Mont is an Orthopedics provider in Randallstown, Maryland.
+Dr. Mont is rated as an Elite provider by MediFind in Bone Graft.
 His top areas of expertise are Osteonecrosis, Osteoarthritis, Osteolysis Syndrome Recessive, Knee Replacement, and Hip Replacement.
-Mont is currently accepting new patients.

 Published By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.